in28minutes/SpringBootForBeginners/Step11.md

 ##What You Will Learn during this Step:
 - Understand Content Negotiation
  - Accept:application/xml
+- Deliver XML Responses from the REST Services
 - http://localhost:8080/surveys/Survey1/questions/

 ## Useful Snippets and References